 “Regarding the realness of the material, I’m not too worried about this critique.
 My performance work is currently about trying new forms of engagement which put people in unique situations and hopefully support them to learn, question, or participate in a new way.
 We ask people to contribute a thought about their relationship to cancer or sex before getting to the show in hopes of prepping them to participate.
 For these shows – unlike my other works – it is for a very particular audience member who I care to perform for/create with.
 I hope the performance, therefore, is in the rare gathering of people around a rare topic, a topic which lacks significant public representation (artistically as well as otherwise) but affects many.”

-Let’s now see what additional hints Lisa Wolfe had to say about the show when it was presented a week or so later, in Brighton:
+Let’s now see what Site connexe Lisa Wolfe had to say about the show when it was presented a week or so later, in Brighton:

 “We are gathered here together this evening to share and interrogate, to break taboos, to learn from experts and each from other.
 To drink, to laugh, to think, then drink some more.
 Bring your own nibbles.